UK Drone Knowledge Base

 Are there extra rules for flying near wildlife or protected sites?

-Disturbing nesting birds or protected species can breach the Wildlife & Countryside Act 1981.
-Many Sites of Special Scientific Interest (SSSIs) or nature reserves impose local bylaws banning drones—check official signage and conservation authority guidance before you fly.
+Yes.
+Disturbing nesting birds or protected species can breach wildlife law, including the Wildlife and Countryside Act 1981.
+Many Sites of Special Scientific Interest (SSSIs), nature reserves and managed conservation sites also have local rules, bylaws or landowner restrictions that may limit or prohibit drone take-off and landing.

 How do I get permission for a Flight Restriction Zone?

-Do I need a GVC to fly in the Specific Category?
+Do I need a GVC or RPC-L1 to fly in the Specific Category?

 Is insurance mandatory for drone flights?